oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 ### Known Issues / Risks

+Main issues are backward compatibility and affect of new 3.1 features.

 #### Index

 Manage internal unique index for 'iface' virtio' or 'ide' Same ordering as in old format should be kept in order to support 3.0 VMs that starts to run on 3.1 cluster